bingsoup/ticket-to-ride-ai/readme.md

 - **Destination-focused**: Prioritizes routes needed for destination tickets
 - **Longest Route**: Builds continuous connections for the longest route bonus
-- **Opportunistic**: Takes immediate high-value moves
 - **Best Move**: Evaluates and selects locally optimal actions

-## Evaluation & Results

-(TODO)
-The framework allows for comparison between different agent strategies by:

-- Win rates in head-to-head play
-- Average score achieved
-- Ability to complete destination tickets
-- Efficiency in claiming key routes

-## Future Work

-- Implementing a GUI
-- Neural Network agent
-- Neural Network selection for MCTS

-## Acknowledgments

-This project was developed as part of a dissertation in artificial intelligence and game theory.
-It builds on research in the fields of:

-- AI for board games
-- Decision making under uncertainty
-- Monte-Carlo tree search optimisation techniques

-## License

-[Specify license or note that it's for academic purposes]